 In 1987, at the suggestion of the City of Lausanne, Dana created his studio in the Orangerie of Parc Mon Repos.
 The sumptuous nineteenth century Orangery was built in 1824 and is a Swiss national heritage building.
 This huge double-height space allows Dana to create his sculpture on any scale he chooses.
 Yves Dana imports blocks of basalt from Sweden, limestone from Egypt, France and Turkey, serpentine from Italy and diabase from Germany.
 Monoliths weighing up to fifteen tonnes are transported to his studio in Switzerland.
 His bronzes are cast in Tuscany at the Foundry Mariani.

 In 2011 The Editions Cercle d’Art Paris made a film about the artist.
 The documentary shows Yves Dana at work in his studio in Lausanne in December 2010.
 It explores his methods, such as meditating in front of stone blocks, and discusses his approach and his research.
 The film was premiered at Dana’s studio on the June 25th 2011.

 Public exhibitions included at the Guggenheim Museum, Bilbao; the Pomodoro Foundation, Milan, in 2008; and his retrospective at the Arlaud Museum, Lausanne in 2015.

-Bowman Sculpture have represented Yves Dana in the UK since 2008.
+Bowman Sculpture has been the UK representative of Yves Dana since 2008.